 They also may be able to receive other data as well, such as through wearable devices or special apps.

 What features will be added to the program over time?

 The All of Us Research Program is planning future enhancements over time to make the program more useful for both participants and researchers.
-For researchers, these may include additional surveys, real-time data collection through wearable devices, more in-depth EHR data (such as images and claims data), and linkages to other large datasets.
-For participants, these may include additional insights about the data they have provided and the ability to compare their answers to other participants in the study.
+For researchers, these may include additional surveys, real-time data collection through additional wearable devices, more in-depth EHR data (such as images and claims data), and linkages to other large datasets.
+For participants, these may include additional insights about the data they have provided and more information about studies that use All of Us data.
 NIH will offer further updates as plans progress.